kurofito/CLI-tictactoe/README.md

 # Tic tac toe in python
-Tic tac toe that one can play against a person or easy, medium or hard computer.
+Tic tac toe that one can play against three levels of computers or a person

 The commands are as follows: